rkayaith/todo/README.md

 		- fix TouchableNativeFeedback bug where checking off an item that moves as a result won't show release feedback
-		- control borderless Touchable size

-		- improve animations (use Animated API instead of LayoutAnimation)
+		- improve item check animation